selendra/selendra-wiki/docs/learn/learn-randomness.md

 The astute reader will notice that due to the way this works, some slots may have no validators as block producer candidates because all validator candidates rolled too high and missed the threshold.
-We clarify how we resolve this issue and make sure that Polkadot block times remain near constant-time in the wiki page on [consensus](learn-consensus.md).
+We clarify how we resolve this issue and make sure that Selendra block times remain near constant-time in the wiki page on [consensus](learn-consensus.md).

 ## RANDAO